August 1st (Ba Yi) Aerobatic Team

 History

-August 1st were formed in 1962 flying nine Shenyang J-5, the Chinese license-built version of the MiG-17, later switching to six Chengdu J-7s (license-built MiG-21s) in 1997.
+August 1st was formed in 1962 flying nine Shenyang J-5s, the Chinese license-built version of the MiG-17, later switching to six Chengdu J-7s (license-built MiG-21s) in 1997.
 The team finally upgraded to the Chengdu J-10 in 2009, making their debut with the type at Airshow China at the end of 2010.
 Initially after the upgrade, the team used white smokewinders on each wingtip to generate smoke.
 These were soon replaced with purple, orange and red coloured smokewinders.
-Since 2017, the team have used a conventional smoke system, producing white, red, yellow, green and blue smoke.
+Since 2017, the team has used a conventional centreline exhaust smoke system, producing smoke of various colours.

 Since upgrading to the J-10, August 1st have performed internationally several times.
 The international debut came at MAKS in Russia in 2013.
 In 2015, August 1st displayed in Thailand and at LIMA in Malaysia.
-Their biggest international shows to date were the Dubai Airshow in 2017 and the Singapore Airshow 2020; they have also performed in Pakistan in 2017 and 2019.
+Their biggest international shows to date were the Dubai Airshow in 2017 and 2023 and the Singapore Airshow 2020; they have also performed in Pakistan in 2017 and 2019 and in Saudi Arabia in 2024..

 Accidents